11notes/docker-prowlarr/project.md

 ${{ content_synopsis }} This image will give you a rootless and lightweight Prowlarr installation.
 Prowlarr is an indexer manager/proxy built on the popular *arr .net/reactjs base stack to integrate with your various PVR apps.
 Prowlarr supports management of both Torrent Trackers and Usenet Indexers.
-It integrates seamlessly with Lidarr, Mylar3, Radarr, Readarr, and Sonarr offering complete management of your indexers with no per app Indexer setup required (we do it all).
+It integrates seamlessly with Lidarr, Mylar3, Radarr, Readarr, and Prowlarr offering complete management of your indexers with no per app Indexer setup required (we do it all).

 ${{ content_uvp }} Good question!
 Because ...

 ${{ github:> [!IMPORTANT] }}
 ${{ github:> }}* ... this image runs [rootless](https://github.com/11notes/RTFM/blob/main/linux/container/image/rootless.md) as 1000:1000
 ${{ github:> }}* ... this image is auto updated to the latest version via CI/CD
+${{ github:> }}* ... this image is built and compiled from source
 ${{ github:> }}* ... this image has a health check
 ${{ github:> }}* ... this image runs read-only
 ${{ github:> }}* ... this image is automatically scanned for CVEs before and after publishing